gromnitsky/alt-30-seconds-of-code/c/snippets/hash_table.md

   for `HTItem->val`.

 Keys in a HT are always null-terminated strings that are *copied* inside the HT.
-Values must be `struct`s of some kind, for which you must dynamically allocate memory before adding a key-value pair to the HT.
+Values should be dynamically allocated before adding a key-value pair to the HT.

 If you add an entry with a key that already exists in a HT, `ht_add()` function automatically releases memory for the previous